Domestic Battery by Strangulation

 If you have been arrested for this type of domestic battery charge in Hernando County, Citrus County, Sumter County, or any surrounding area, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, make sure that you as the alleged offender are protected by contacting The Law Office of Ashley Aulls, P.A..

-Ashley Aulls has spent over 20 years helping criminal defense clients like you.
+Ashley Aulls has practiced law since 1996.
 He believes in educating a client on his or her offense and keeping open communication lines for any questions or concerns while fighting ruthlessly against your charges.
 To find out what The Law Office of Ashley Aulls, P.A. can do for your domestic battery charge in Hernando County or the surrounding areas, call (352) 593-4115 today and schedule your initial case consultation.

 Hernando County Domestic Battery by Strangulation Overview